Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Why are some paper coffee filters brown and some white?

 The filter’s color depends on whether the paper is bleached (white) or unbleached (brown).
-While neither of these options will affect the quality of the coffee, unbleached filters are more environmentally friendly.
-Bleached coffee filters take paper away from its natural color, which is brown.
+While neither of these options will affect the quality of the coffee, unbleached filters are more environmentally friendly because they aren’t treated with chlorine or other chemicals that could have a detrimental effect on the environment when they enter the water system.
+Bleaching often requires these chemicals to transform the filters to white from their natural brown color.

 Metal coffee filters